Providing the best start to education

 Leadership and Management

 Leaders at all levels to have greater knowledge and understanding of their specific areas of responsibility.
 Improved standards and data across the school.
-Achieving above national in all Nationally compared areas by July 23.
-Staff to feel confident with increased monitoring.
+Achieving above national in all Nationally compared areas by July 24.
+Staff to feel confident with carrying out increased monitoring and being monitored.

-SLT to ensure the most effective use of any pupil premium or catch up premium funding to support all teaching and learning aspects alongside children’s wellbeing.
+SLT to ensure the most effective use of any pupil premium funding to support all teaching and learning aspects alongside children’s wellbeing.
 Close monitoring of any vulnerable groups.
-2 pupil premium learning mentors employed.

 Successful outcomes and impact demonstrated through all self-review aspects.
 Review of interventions, analysis and outcomes.
 Successful closing of any identified gaps in learning.
 Pupil premium learning mentor’s assessments show the successful closing of the gaps.
 Children report the impact of their interventions on their confidence and outcomes.

-Develop, share, delegate and work though the Governor action plan as written at the Governor away day Summer 22.
+Develop, share, delegate and work though the Governor action plan as written at the Governor away day March 23.

 Governors to work through action plan and report back as to progress and impact in in key areas.